5 BPM systems for your business: automation, case studies, and ROI

 Where to start deploying a BPM system?

-4. Automate what hurts the business most.
-For example, if the sales department loses 30% of orders due to slow price approvals, start there.
-2.
+Automate the process that hurts the business most.
+For example, if the sales team loses 30% of orders because price approvals are too slow, start there.

-7. Translate problems into money: "5 days of approvals = 20 lost orders per month = RUB 2 million in missed revenue".
+Translate problems into money: "5 days of approval = 20 missed orders per month = 2 million rubles in lost revenue."
+This will show you the project's ROI.

 Frequently asked questions